xayenloc/Java-Chat-Server-Clients/README.md

 # Networks-Ex4
-An amazing chat app using Java including a Server backend and a Client frontend, a GUI and support for multiple users online.
+An amazing gpsmanagercenter app using Java including a Server backend and a Client frontend, a GUI and support for multiple users online.
 Supports private messaging between clients.

 <b>Client side GUI:</b>